-Discrepancies in the Corporate Evaluation Item Yes No Summary Social Responsibility Best Practice Principles for TWSE/GTSM Listed Companies and Reasons Does the Company conduct risk assessment on the environmental × the Board regarding the execution outcome of current year and the execution plan for the following year, on December 28, 2022.
+Discrepancies in the Corporate Evaluation Item Yes No Summary Social Responsibility Best Practice Principles for TWSE/GTSM Listed Companies and Reasons the Board regarding the execution outcome of current year and the execution plan for the following year, on December 28, 2022.
 The management proposed corporate strategies to the Board and the Board must evaluate the possibility of success with these strategies.
 The Board also examines the progress of strategies in addition to urging the management team with adjustment when necessary.
 Moreover, the Company established the SMP Department (Sustainable Manufacture Performance) in Fujian Sunshine Footwear Co., Ltd., which scope of responsibility and function includes lean production, environmental engineering and human resource, with a specialist dedicated to each section and reporting to the departmental supervisor.
-1. The Company conducts risk assessment on the material issues based on the principles of materiality for sustainable No major assessment on the environmental, social and corporate governance agenda related to corporate operation according to the principles of materiality (Note), in addition to establishing relevant risk management policies or strategies? development and, based on the risks identified, establishes relevant risk management policies or strategies as follows: discrepancy
+2. Does the Company conduct risk assessment on the environmental, social and corporate governance agenda related to corporate operation according to the principles of materiality (Note), in addition to establishing relevant risk management policies or strategies? ✓ The Company conducts risk assessment on the material issues based on the principles of materiality for sustainable development and, based on the risks identified, establishes relevant risk management policies or strategies as follows: No major discrepancy